 SolPlanet is a new Chinese inverter that has recently entered the Australian Solar market.
 8 months ago, SolPlanet contacted me and asked me to test their new solar inverter, and obviously review it.
 When any manufacturer offers me a product to review, I always say the same thing.
 I don’t do inverter unboxings.
 I do crash tests.
 I’ll test it and review it, but if it’s a rubbish inverter, you’ll get a rubbish review.
-SolPlanet was up for the challange.
+SolPlanet was up for the challenge.

 This review is partly my impression of the Solplanet inverter’s features, specifically the limited flexibility of the inverter and the online monitoring platform.
 But what I found most surprising was when I crash-tested it.
 I ran it to its limit, side by side with a Fronius inverter, and saw some noticeable differences.

-Before we get too far if you’re the sort of person that would rather watch the movie than read the book.
-Click Here
+Before we get too far if you’re the sort of person that would rather watch the movie than read the book: Click Here

 Through this review though remember this inverter is cheap.
 It’s about $1000 less than a Fronius inverter and $200 less than a Sungrow inverter.
 So if it looks like I’m being harsh with this review, keep it in context.
 We’re dealing with a cheap inverter.
 All I’m trying to do is point out how an inverter can cost $1000 more than another.
 I’ll leave it to you to decide if it’s worth the extra money.
 Each to their own.